johan-m-o/ToDoList/README.md

 - [ ] LED necklace
 - [ ] Tensegrity chair
 - [ ] Moon phase visualiser
+- [ ] Mood/party LED strips.
+Individually controllable, but also extendable by attaching to eachother.

 ## Projects in progress
 - [ ] Puzzle box